Gestión de la cadena de suministro

 CAREL screens its suppliers considering their technical skills, the quality of their goods/services, delivery times, prices and payment conditions and the purchase conditions in general.
 It requires high performance standards in terms of costs, quality, service and sustainability and, specifically, its suppliers’ quality management systems must be ISO 9001:2015 certified.

-In July 2020, CAREL created a new sustainability survey for its supply-chain, as set out in the two-year ESG plan.
+In July 2020, CAREL created a sustainability survey for its supply-chain, as set out in the two-year ESG plan.

 CAREL is committed to implementing a socially responsible supply policy that respects human rights and avoids contributing to conflict through minerals procurement decisions and practices within its supply chain.
 It intends to reduce the quantity of raw materials that are not fully traceable as defined by law.